fbeauchemin/progi-coding-test/README.md

 ### Backend

 The `BidCalculator.Server` project is built using C# and Asp.Net Core 8.
-Test are located in the `BidCalculator.Server.Tests` project.
+Tests are located in the `BidCalculator.Server.Tests` project.

 ## Usage